 Ophira co-founded AdiosBarbie.com with Pia Guerrero in 1998.
 The two friends shared a commitment that women of all walks of life feel safe, powerful and free in their bodies.
 Prior to that, she founded and published HUES (Hear Us Emerging Sisters), an internationally-distributed magazine for women of all cultures, shapes and sizes.
 HUES was in publication from 1992-97.
 Ophira is the editor of Body Outlaws, an anthology of stories by multicultural women and men about the journey to love their bodies.
 Ophira has been widely featured in the media, including The New York Times, E!, and MTV.
 She has traveled the country as an advocate for women loving their bodies “through thick and thin,” speaking at colleges and conferences.
 Her mission is to expand the body image dialogue to include race, class and sexuality, issues that are often overlooked in the conversation.
 When she’s not talking body-love, Ophira writes astrology columns for 50 million readers a month.
 She and her identical twin sister Tali are known as The AstroTwins.
 Their horoscopes and predictions can be found on MyLifetime.com, Elle.com, SIRIUS/XM and on their website, Astrostyle.com.
 Contact Ophira by email.

-Allison is a current undergraduate at the University of Michigan in Ann Arbor studying English, creative writing, and French.
+Allison is a recent graduate of the University of Michigan in Ann Arbor with a BA in creative writing, English, and French.
 An aspiring writer and novelist, Allison hopes to erase the stigma around mental health and body image, and to open up an honest and productive discussion around these issues.
 Allison is also the author of the blog The Body Pacifist, where she discusses recovery from eating disorders, gender-conscious media literacy, and the occasional song-and-dance routine.
-In her hypothetical Oscar speech, she would make sure to thank period dramas on Netflix, black coffee, and knitting shapeless hats with helping to maintain sanity and pursue a triple major as an undergrad.
-She can be reached on Twitter or at email@example.com
+In her hypothetical Oscar speech, she would make sure to thank period dramas on Netflix, black coffee, and knitting shapeless hats .
+Contact: email@example.com Twitter: @AllisonEpstein2